 One of the greatest benefits to getting a Mammogram is that it increases the chances of catching breast cancer at the early stages when it is most treatable.

 The 5-year survival rate for women with stages 0 or I breast cancer is 99%, although most women live far longer.
 Once breast cancer moves to stage II, the survival rate drops to 93%, and at stage III down to 72% .

 An annual Mammogram can aid in catching a tumor before it advances to stage II or III.

 Early detection is key, which is why you should supplement your annual Mammogram with a monthly self examination.
 Any changes in your breast should be looked at as soon as possible by a breast care professional to rule out cancer.
 The National Breast Cancer Foundation has a wonderful page dedicated to teaching women how to perform a self examination.

 Signs and Symptoms of Breast Cancer

 One of the most common signs of breast cancer is a lump or mass in the breast.
-Do not assume that if the lump isn’t painful that it might not be anything serious.
+Even if you find a lump that isn’t painful it is important to have it evaluated.

 - Sores on the breast